markdcross/markdcross/README.md

 **_🌟Your life is about to be incredible🌟_**

-Check back at the top of the hour for a new affirmation!
+Check back each day for a new affirmation!

 #### Now where were we...